 “I believe that the effects of microdosing for my mother were simply extraordinary.
 For the last four months of her life, she experienced a well-being and happiness, and a memory recall, that was nothing short of transformative.
 My only wish is that we’d started doing this much earlier… many years earlier.” – SR’s daughter

-Our research has demonstrated the potential for psychedelics, particularly LSD, to increase the expression of proteins involved in the growth of new synapses and to enhance memory and exploratory behaviour in animals.
-Our microdosing research has also shown that low doses of LSD can increase the level of BDNF, a key protein involved in neuroplasticity, which patients with Alzheimer’s produce at reduced levels.
-Taken together, our results suggest that LSD could possibly slow or even reverse the effects of Alzheimer’s disease, even at doses that would not produce strong psychoactive effects.
+While AD treatment strategies have largely focussed on beta-amyloid and tau protein pathologies, the synapse itself may also be a critical endpoint to consider regarding disease modification.
+Research conducted as part of the Beckley/Brazil Psychedelic Research Programme has demonstrated the potential for psychedelics, particularly LSD, to increase the expression of proteins involved in the growth of new synapses and to enhance memory and exploratory behaviour in animals.
+Our microdosing research, as part of the Beckley/Maastricht Psychedelic Research Programme, has also shown that sub-hallucinogenic doses of LSD can increase the level of Brain-derived Neurotrophic Factor (BDNF), a key protein involved in neuroplasticity, which patients with Mild Cognitive Impairment and those with AD produce at reduced levels.
+Taken together, our results suggest that psychedelic compounds like LSD could possibly slow or even reverse the effects of AD, and potentially other forms of neurodegenerative illness, even at microdosed levels that would not produce strong psychoactive effects.

 Psilocybin for Depression

 Type of publication